-- understand that substantial breach of any part of this code may result in procedures being put in motion that may result in them being asked to resign from Council.
+- Understand that a substantial breach of any part of this code may result in procedures being put in motion that may result in them being asked to resign from Council.
 The procedures will be set out in a separate note and will include an opportunity for their views to be heard.
-In the event that they are asked to resign from the Council they will accept the majority decision of the Council in this matter and resign at the earliest opportunity. - inform the President in advance in writing if they wish to cease being trustees of the Association at any time, stating their reasons for leaving.
+In the event that they are asked to resign from the Council they will accept the majority decision of the Council in this matter and resign at the earliest opportunity. - Inform the President or Chief Executive in advance, in writing, if they wish to cease being a trustee of the Association at any time, stating their reasons for leaving.